apjanco/lenticular/docs/index.md

-# Get Started
-Fetch files from the cloud

 We often work with partners who have materials stored in cloud services like Google Drive and Box.
 This is a library for accessing those materials.
-This allows partners to continue using familiar technologies to manage their data, while developers can fetch or sync data for projects.
+This allows partners to use familiar technologies to manage their data, while developers can fetch and normalize data for projects.

 # Installation

 ```
-$ pip install lenticular
+pip install lenticular
 ```

-For Drive, generate a `credentials.json` file using [these instructions.]( https://developers.google.com/drive/api/quickstart/python)

 # Basic Usage